Home

 Scientific Romance* is an old description, primarily British, that predates the wide use of the term Science Fiction.
 It has seen occasional revivals, making it a subgenre.

 Shapeshifting tales are a staple of speculative fiction.
 As an SF subgenre, this ability is explained in scientific terms.
 It varies from gradual cellular alteration to a near-instantaneous ability to change size and form.
 John Campbell's 1938 short story "Who Goes There," filmed several times as The Thing, is a stellar example.
+(Many such tales ignore the issue of mass.
+The creature becomes an elephant, then a mouse, so how much does the mouse weigh?)

 Shrinking/Enlarging Humans (endless, episodic, giantess)

-This subgenre is self-descriptive, and it has a long tradition.
 Lewis Carroll's novel Alice in Wonderland depicts Alice growing and shrinking in a mysterious fashion.
-In the short story "He Who Shrank," by Henry Hesse, the protagonist keeps right on shrinking.

 Soft SF is cast as the literary opposite of 'hard' SF.
 More precisely, it focuses on the future development of the 'soft' sciences (the humanities), rather than gadgetry.
 Ursula LeGuin's "Hainish" novels are good examples.
 Isaac Asimov's "Foundation" novels feature a predictive social science called Psychohistory.

-Noir tales are an homage to darker-toned tales of the past, such as the Raymond Chandler's distinctive style.
+Noir tales are an homage to darker-toned tales of the past, such as Raymond Chandler's distinctive style.
 Ron Goulart's SF novels do this well.

 Sword and Planet SF brings a medieval aspect to interstellar space.
 Poul Anderson's "English Empire" novels literally transport English knights into rulership of alien worlds.

 Synthetic Biology stories feature artificial life forms.
 It's a small subgenre, and its protagonists are often biologists who crack the secret of creating life.
+Linda Nagata's novel Limit of Vision depicts a created-then-evolving new lifeform called LOVs.
+In its first season, the television series Star Trek - Picard makes synthetic intelligent life the centerpoint of its story arc.

 Terraforming SF centers around vast projects, with the characters busy altering whole planets (such as Mars) to make them more earthlike and habitable.
 Kim Stanley Robinson's epic "Mars" series is a good example.
 (The term itself was coined by SF author Jack Williamson, back in the 1940s.)